 After you’ve decided on creating a beautiful lawn, then you should know how to plant the grass seeds correctly.

 First, you’ll need to decide on the season.
-Are you planting during the Spring?
+Are you planting during Spring?
 Or, are you going to plant in the Autumn?

 Both can result in good lawns, however, there are some differences in the ways you grow the seeds.

-Spring planting demands more time before you start applying weed control chemicals.
+Spring grass planting demands more time before you start applying weed control chemicals.
 You should wait for at least three mowings before you start using them.

-For Autumn planting you should plan accordingly.
+For Autumn grass planting you should plan accordingly.
 It’s extremely important for the seeds to germinate completely before the ground freezes.

 Depending on the lawn there are different ways to seed it.
 For a new lawn that’s just soil and has no growing grass you should take these steps:

 Remove any rocks, wood, dead leaves or any other debris that might be on the ground.
 Any debris should be removed and properly disposed so they won’t get in the way.

 - Loosen the soil